Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: An introduction to Hamiltonian Mechanics

 \begin{theorem} If $H\left(q,p\right)$ is a Hamiltonian with continuous second partial derivatives, then the transformation implied by the Hamilton's equations associated with $H\left(q,p\right)$ at time $t$, is a symplectic transformation. \end{theorem}

-The volume-preserving property in Hamiltonian dynamics is also a consequence of the dynamics being symplectic.
-This is because, as the theorem \ref{ponca} holds, the transformation implied by the Hamiltonian equations in time is symplectic.
-This type of transformation is volume-preserving.
-Furthermore, the symplectic property is important because by using numerical methods possessing the symplectic property, more accurate approximations of the solutions of the Hamilton's equations are obtained, which are indispensable for the application of the HMC algorithm.
+The volume-preserving property of Hamiltonian dynamics is a consequence of their symplectic nature.
+This property arises because the flow generated by Hamilton's equations is symplectic, as ensured by Theorem \ref{ponca}.
+Such transformations are volume-preserving.
+Moreover, the symplectic property is important because symplectic numerical integrators provide more accurate approximations to the solutions of Hamilton’s equations, which are essential for the implementation of the HMC algorithm.